vercel/examples/edge-middleware/feature-flag-and-ab-testing-hypertune/README.md

 ### Update your feature flag logic

-Once you've deployed your project, open the [Hypertune console](https://app.hypertune.com/) and update your feature flag logic.
+Once you've deployed your project, open the [Hypertune console](https://app.hypertune.com/) to update your feature flag logic.

 ### Develop your project locally